tbee/podman-maven-plugin/README.md

 The approach and workflow this plugin implements is:

+ImageId goal:
+* In Maven's initialize phase a container image id is generated from the project's group and artifact id, and stored in a property variable.

 Build goal:
 * In Maven's install phase "podman build" is called.
 * If successful, the build is tagged with the configured tags.